WWF War Zone: Reception

-The Nintendo 64 and PlayStation versions received "favorable" reviews, while the Game Boy version received "mixed" reviews, according to video game review aggregator GameRankings.
+The Nintendo 64 and PlayStation versions received "favorable" reviews, while the Game Boy version received "mixed" reviews, according to video game review aggregator platform GameRankings.

 Jeff Gerstmann of GameSpot complimented the gameplay and graphics and called the Nintendo 64 version the best wrestling game on the system.
 He called the PlayStation version the "best wrestling package ever released and shouldn't be missed by anyone with even a passing interest in wrestling."
 IGN's Douglass C. Perry complimented said version's presentation, speed of the gameplay and the in-depth create-a-wrestler mode in his review of the PlayStation version.
 Perry wrote that the game encompassed everything gamers were looking for in the wrestling game genre.
 Anthony Baize of AllGame wrote that said version was "able to set itself aside from other games in the genre and offer players some newer, innovative options."
 Matt Casamassina also praised the game's graphics in his review of the Nintendo 64 version, calling it "the best looking wrestling game ever made."
 While he faulted the game for its collision detection, static cutscenes and small selection of wrestlers, he recommended the game and anticipated the release of a sequel.
 Tim Hsu of GameRevolution also offered praised for the N64 version's presentation, multiplayer options and create-a-wrestler mode.
 However, he expressed disappointment with its limited single-player mode.
 Nevertheless, he wrote that the game was good enough that it might even appeal to gamers who were not fans of professional wrestling.

 Johnny Ballgame of GamePro said that the PlayStation version was "not only the best wrestling game on the PlayStation, it's one of the most fun fighting games[,] period.
 As D-Generation X might say, 'Two words: Buy it!'"
 However, Scary Larry said that the Nintendo 64 version "provides the thrills and spills of an all-out street fight, but with much better scripting."
 Next Generation said that the former console version was "largely idiotic fun and especially great in multiplayer mode (up to four with a multitap).
 But it's the huge wealth of options and detail (including interactive player biographies) that makes the game shine and ultimately a great purchase... if you like professional wrestling."

+The PlayStation and Nintendo 64 versions were both finalists by the Academy of Interactive Arts & Sciences for "Console Fighting Game of the Year" during the 2nd Annual Interactive Achievement Awards, which ultimately went to WCW/nWo Revenge.
+The game was also nominated for Best Nintendo 64 Game at the 1998 CNET Gamecenter Awards, which went to The Legend of Zelda: Ocarina of Time.

 The game gained favor with gamers and was a popular rental title in the U.S. for months after its release.
 The game was also a bestseller in the UK.

-The PlayStation and Nintendo 64 versions were both finalists for the Academy of Interactive Arts & Sciences' 1998 "Fighting Game of the Year" award, which went to WCW/nWo Revenge.
-The game was also nominated for Best Nintendo 64 Game at the 1998 CNET Gamecenter Awards, which went to The Legend of Zelda: Ocarina of Time.

-The game sold more than 1 million copies.
+War Zone sold more than 1 million copies within a year of its release.
+By 2004, it was reported that the PlayStation version specifically sold over 2.2 million copies.